award

 Before trying any new stretches or exercises, it’s essential to talk to your doctor.
 Attempting to self-treat nerve damage without professional advice can lead to worsening symptoms or delayed healing.
 A healthcare professional can create a tailored plan that fits your specific injury and condition.

-At Heidari Law Group, we specialize in accident claims involving nerve damage.
+At Heidari Law Group, we specialise in accident claims involving nerve damage.
 Contact us today for a free case evaluation and get advice from an experienced accident attorney who can guide you through the process.